puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `ensure`

-Valid values: `present`, `absent`
+Valid values: 'present', 'absent'.

 Defaults to `true`.
 Specifies whether this node should exist or not.

 ##### `name`